5 Common Causes of Household Water Leakage

 You should periodically get your plumbing examined, to ensure it can be replaced in a timely manner.

 Furthermore, this also applies to seals placed on water connectors too.

 If water pressure becomes too high, it puts strain on your pipes which can lead to rattling, loud noises, pinhole leaks or even burst your pipes entirely.

 Therefore, if you are worried about the pressure or hear loud noises when turning on the water to your shower or sink, contact a professional to measure the pressure.

 5. Changes in the temperature

 Many pipes that make up household plumbing are made with metal.

 Thus, when they are subject to extreme temperatures the pipes will expand and contract.

 These movements can damage, crack or dislodge the plumbing which can cause leaks.

 Water leakages, mould and decay are all things that attract termites to your home.
-Dedant can conduct a high-quality building and pest inspection complete with moisture reading and thermal vision cameras.
+Dedant can conduct a high-quality quality building and pest inspections complete with moisture reading and thermal vision cameras.